AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-consensus/README.md

 ## Assigning consensus cell types for ScPCA samples

-The `assign-consensus-celltypes.sh` workflow can be used to assign a consensus cell type for all samples in ScPCA.
+The `assign-consensus-celltypes.sh` script can be used to assign a consensus cell type for all samples in ScPCA.
-This workflow outputs a single TSV file with cell type annotations for all cells in ScPCA (excluding cell line samples).
+This script outputs a single TSV file with cell type annotations for all cells in ScPCA (excluding cell line samples).
 Cell type annotations assigned using `SingleR` with the `BlueprintEncodeData` reference and `CellAssign` using the `PanglaoDB` reference are included along side the assigned consensus cell type annotation and ontology identifier.

-To run this workflow use the following command:
+To run this script use the following command:

 ```sh
 ./assign-consensus-celltypes.sh